Impossibility of Performance As A Defense

 While these factors may not fully prevent work from being performed, they can bring another legal issue called frustration into the case.
 Frustration occurs when the overall purpose of a contract is negated or frustrated.
 This means that work might be able to continue, but doing so would not truly benefit either party in the contract.

 A claim of job abandonment is one of several breach of contract claims that property owners can file against a contractor.
-If an allegation of breach of contract due to job abandonment has been brought against you, please seek help from a Sarasota contractor lawyer at Trent Cotney, P.A.
+If an allegation of breach of contract due to job abandonment has been brought against you, please seek help from a Sarasota contractor lawyer at Cotney Construction Law.
 We have the knowledge and experience you need to help your case.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.